Thanks..and more

 Let’s join in celebrating this wonderful community - and hoping for peace in the New Year.

-lvh, Maria, Daniel, Heather, Felix, Max, and Lorelai (Clojurists Together Board), Kathy (Program Manager).
+lvh, Maria, Daniel C, Heather, Lorelai, Daniel S., Chrisoph (Clojurists Together Board), and Kathy (Program Manager).